digitalbricklayer/techteapotcom/src/content/posts/social-media-in-plain-english.md

 According to [Google Reader](http://www.google.com/reader), I monitor 282 feeds.
 There is no way I could monitor that many sites without RSS.

 If you are not already, I urge you to start using RSS.
-Google Reader is a great RSS reader <strong>and</strong> it's free!
+Google Reader is a great RSS reader **and** it's free!
 You will save yourself a ton of time.